Deep-Symmetry/afterglow-max/README.md

 ## Troubleshooting

-When afterglow-max has important events to report, or encounters problems, it writes log entries to the normal Max console; that's the first place to look when something seems not to be working right.
+When afterglow-max has important events to report, or encounters problems, it writes log entries to the normal Max console; that&rsquo;s the first place to look when something seems not to be working right.
 Following normal Max conventions, errors have a red background.